Jean-Baptiste Pompallier: New Zealand

 In November 1841, Pompallier learned that Peter Chanel had been killed at Futuna the previous April.
 He and Viard went to retrieve the body and brought it back to Kororāreka, before eventually being returned to the Society of Mary in Lyon.

 A separate Apostolic Vicariate of New Zealand was erected in 1842.
 Pompallier then became the Vicar Apostolic of New Zealand.
 In 1846, with Viard already appointed as his assistant bishop, Pompallier set off to Rome for his Ad limina visit.

+In 1842, Pompallier wrote the hymn Mō Maria, a hymn written and sung in Māori about Mary.

 Conflict and resolution

 The missionaries serving with Pompallier were Marists.
 Difficulties arose between Marist superior Jean-Claude Colin, in Lyon, and Bishop Pompallier over jurisdiction and finances.
 These problems were aggravated by the difficulty of long-distance communication.
 Colin wished to receive reports from the Marist missioners on the state of the mission.
 Pompallier accused him of constant interference from Lyon.

 The matter was settled in 1848, while Pompallier was still in Rome.
 The vicariate was divided into the Dioceses of Auckland (covering the northern half of the North Island) and Wellington (the rest of New Zealand).
 Pompallier was appointed Bishop of Auckland, which was to be staffed by secular clergy.
 Philippe Viard became the Apostolic Administrator of Wellington, served by the Marists.
 On 8 April 1850 Pompallier returned from Europe with 2 priests, 10 seminarians and 8 Irish Sisters of Mercy.
 He established St Mary's Seminary to train the seminarians.
 He became a British subject in 1851.
-While in Europe, Pompallier traveled extensively raising funds and personnel for his diocese.
+While in Europe, Pompallier travelled extensively raising funds and personnel for his diocese.
 He returned on 30 December 1860, he returned with 8 Franciscans, 8 seminarians, and 4 French women who were intended to start a new order, the Sisters of the Holy Family.
 The group included Suzanne Aubert.
 During his absence, the Auckland area had grown considerably with the establishment of four Fencibles settlements.

 Amid Pompallier's difficulties there was another consolation.
-On 9 March 1852, James and Walter McDonald arrived in Auckland from Ireland.
+On 9 March 1852, brothers James and Walter McDonald arrived in Auckland from Ireland.
 James had been ordained in Dublin; Pompallier ordained Walter in Auckland.
 The brothers gave Pompallier great service.
 They became his loyal lieutenants and good friends and especially assisted Pompallier as diocesan administrators and in attending to the Māori mission.